mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 To achieve better performance, the database nodes should be scaled vertically by adding more resources, such as CPU and memory.

-To get more information about installing Kaptain with custom configuration, refer to [Deploy Kaptain][deploy-kaptain] documentation page.
+Refer to the [Deploy Kaptain][deploy-kaptain] documentation page for more information about installing Kaptain with a custom configuration.

 <p class="message--warning"><strong>WARNING: </strong>The Kaptain MySQL cluster does not support simultaneous changes to the database resources and the number of database nodes at the same time.
 If changes in both are required, you should perform them sequentially (that is increase resources, and then scale, or vice versa.)</p>